All Products

 • 1,2,3,28,31 * *: The scheduled auto scaling policy is executed at a specified point in time on one or more dates of each month.
 Valid values: 1 to 31.
 If a month does not have the 31st day, the auto scaling policy is executed on the specified days other than the 31st day.

-• schedules: the point in time at which the scheduled auto scaling policy is triggered and the number of application instances that are retained during the corresponding period of time.
+• schedules: the points in time at which the scheduled auto scaling policy is triggered and the number of application instances that are retained during the time periods.
 You can specify up to 20 points in time.
-The following parameters are involved:
+The following list describes the involved parameters:

 The configurations of the metric-based auto scaling policy.
 This parameter is required if you set the ScalingRuleType parameter to metric.